Return to Oz (TV special): Production

 Return to Oz was produced as a 90-minute successor to the Tales of the Wizard of Oz series, although edited to fit an hour-long time slot for NBC's broadcast.
 The screenplay originated from New York while the voice track was recorded in Toronto at RCA Victor studios.
 The animation consisted of 140,000 images drawn by 40 staff members at the Crawley studios in Canada.

-Video/DVD
+Home media

 Return to Oz was released on VHS in the late 1980s by Prism Entertainment.
-It was released on DVD by Sony Wonder and Classic Media in March 2006.
-It had previously been available for syndication, and a few local stations picked it up.
+It was released on DVD by Sony Wonder and Classic Media in March 2006.It had previously been available for syndication, and a few local stations picked it up.